 - Eat a healthy diet and stay active.

 - Avoid consuming unpasteurized or raw dairy products.

 - Don’t share eating utensils and food with others.

 - Practice safe sex and get tested for sexually transmitted diseases (STDs).

 - Make sure you get timely vaccinations.

 At KIMS Cuddles, the safety of you and your baby is our responsibility.
-In case you have any query to ask about various infections that you may be at risk for, feel free to get in touch with our team of experts.
+In case you have any query to ask about various infections and illnesses during pregnancy that you may be at risk for, feel free to get in touch with our team of experts.